-I work in my studio at Fusion Arts in Kingston upon Thames on the outskirts of London.
+I work in my studio at Cockpit Bloomsbury in London.

 My work involves combining artisan leathercraft skills using hand tools and manufacturing using industrial German or Italian machines.
 The choice depends on the project and the creative idea!
 In some instances, elaborate handmade saddle stitches are required to accentuate the design.
 In other cases, such visual enhancements are not needed.
 My bags are produced in very small batches.
 Each batch takes several weeks to manufacture, and only then the bags are ready to be shipped to you.

 My costume jewellery items are made mainly using various materials from my bags production waste.
 For example, you can see leather offcuts, leather boards (reinforcement material for bags), and textiles in the visual design of this jewellery collection.
 The use of such materials is my contribution to sustainability and waste reduction initiatives.